sandalbanditten/dotfiles/README.md

 ## Contributing

-No contributing to my personal configs.
+No contributing to my personal configs, unless it is for bugs or security.

 ## License